 Huachuma ceremonies are conducted both at night and during the day, though the most common ceremonies are daytime ceremonies that begin in the morning and continue all day.
-The effects of Huachuma can last 12-15 hours, so it is necessary to prepare properly for the ceremonies and allow time after for integration.
+The effects of Huachuma can last more than 12 hours, so it is necessary to prepare properly for the ceremonies and allow time after for integration.
 Ceremonies usually involve the use of sound, intentions or prayers, and connection with nature.
 When experienced during the day, ceremonies are much more social than Ayahuasca ceremonies and those participating together may interact more.
 In contrast, nighttime ceremonies are often conducted around a fire and tend to be more internal experiences–an opportunity to be fully with one’s thoughts, emotions, beliefs, and sensations in the body.
 In some ways, the nighttime ceremonies resemble traditional Ayahuasca ceremonies and interaction amongst participants is usually minimal.

 The feeling of Huachuma is often described as vibrational.
 One can feel vibrations moving through the body as well as sense the vibrations in everything from rocks, to fruit, to the Earth itself.
 It’s as if Huachuma opens additional senses that are not usually available.
 The experience of sound can be quite profound for this reason.
 Sound is usually experienced under the medicine as quite vibrant and beautiful.
 Sound is usually also felt physically in the body and may also appear as light in closed eye visuals.
 Full open-eye visuals, other than the alterations of ordinary perception, are rare on most dosages but are sometimes experienced.
 The full range of alterations of ordinary perception is, however, possible and likely.
 This includes seeing various objects as other objects (for example seeing the side of a mountain as the face of a person), or seeing within another something not usually seen (for example seeing an animal as someone once known who is passed).
-Those that work with Huachuma do not view these alterations as hallucinations, but rather simply seeing what’s already there with clarity.
+Those traditions that work with Huachuma do not view these alterations as hallucinations, but rather simply seeing what’s already there with clarity or as a reflection.